sylhare/sylhare.github.io/_posts/2021/2021-05-26-Generate-jekyll-blog-stats.md

 <canvas id='stacked-bar-date-js' class='chart'></canvas>

-I used a stacked bar diagram with a color grade for each year, as the years pass the color loop will restart.
+I used a stacked bar diagram with a colour grade for each year, as the years pass the colour loop will restart.
 Each stack is the added value of number of article in that month per year.

-I used some color schemes from [nagix/chartjs-plugin-colorschemes](https://nagix.github.io/chartjs-plugin-colorschemes/colorchart.html), check the css [here](https://github.com/nagix/chartjs-plugin-colorschemes/blob/master/src/colorschemes/colorschemes.tableau.js).
+I used some colour schemes from [nagix/chartjs-plugin-colorschemes](https://nagix.github.io/chartjs-plugin-colorschemes/colorchart.html), check the css [here](https://github.com/nagix/chartjs-plugin-colorschemes/blob/master/src/colorschemes/colorschemes.tableau.js).
 As to why those graphs instead of other, well just for fun and to try out the [chart.js] possibilities. 🙃